sebersta/web-screenshot-server/README.md

 The Web Screenshot Server captures screenshots and makes them available for download on the Kindle.
 The Online Screensaver, running on the Kindle, fetches these images and uses them as the Screensaver.

 ### Instructions
-- Set `RESOLITION` to match the exact physical resolution of your specific Kindle model.
+- Set `RESOLUTION` to match the exact physical resolution of your specific Kindle model.
 For instance, the Kindle Voyage has a resolution of `1488x1072`.
 - Set `GRAYSCALE` to `True`.
 - For landscape usage, set `ROTATION` to either -90 or 90.
 - To use it with landscape, set `ROTATION` to `-90` or `90`.
-- Set `ZOOM` to your perference.
+- Set `ZOOM` to your preference.